rust-lang/edition-guide/src/rust-2024/rpit-lifetime-capture.md

 # RPIT lifetime capture rules

-🚧 The 2024 Edition has not yet been released and hence this section is still "under construction".

 This chapter describes changes related to the **Lifetime Capture Rules 2024** introduced in [RFC 3498], including how to use opaque type *precise capturing* (introduced in [RFC 3617]) to migrate your code.

 [RFC 3498]: https://github.com/rust-lang/rfcs/pull/3498